dmcg/daviddenton.github.io/_drafts/connectpattern.md

 As there is generally no interaction between these functions - it would be desirable to structure the code in a similar way to how we structured our incoming API - in a modular, easily testable and reusable fashion.
 Even so, we also want to find a way to build functions which combine one or more calls to the API.

 #### Introducing the Connect pattern
 This is where the Connect pattern will help us.
 In essence, the pattern allows the splitting of an adapter monolith into individual Actions and a shared Protocol object which centralises the communication with the API.
-That's quite a lot to take in, so let's split it down and take a look.
+That's quite a lot to take in, so let's split it down and take a look by reimplementing the example above.

 The pattern itself has been created around the facilities available in the Kotlin language - most notably the use of interfaces and extension functions.
 Other languages may not have these exact same facilities, but the pattern should be adaptable (to greater or lesser effect).